 Treatment Options for Stage II Melanoma

-Once your stage of melanoma has been identified, your doctor will discuss a plan of treatment with you.
+After your stage of melanoma has been identified, your doctor will discuss a plan of treatment with you.
+Treatment of Stage II melanoma can include surgery, sentinel lymph node biopsy, immunotherapy, and clinical trials.

 - Stage IIA & IIB – 2 cm margin – about .75 inch – for tumors between 1.1 mm and 3.99 mm in depth (Breslow Depth)